Undergraduate Research Experiences in the Department of Biochemistry, Molecular Biology, Entomology, and Plant Pathology

 Tulane National Primate Research Center (Covington, LA)

-The Undergraduate Fellowship Program is offered to pre-baccalaureate students who are currently enrolled in a college-level educational institution and who are interested in biomedical research as a possible career choice.
+The Summer Research Program is offered to pre-baccalaureate students who are currently enrolled in a college-level educational institution and who are interested in biomedical research as a possible career choice.
 The Undergraduate Fellowship Program entails one-on-one mentored participation in a research project.
 This is an annual three-month summer program.
 A small stipend is offered.
 Applications for the program are accepted in the winter of the year preceding the summer start date.
 The Undergraduate Fellowship Program for pre-baccalaureate students interested in a biomedical research experience will be offered during the months of June, July and August.

 Pediatric Oncology Education (POE) Program – St. Jude's Children's Hospital (Memphis, TN)

 The Pediatric Oncology Education program at St. Jude Children's Research Hospital is funded by the National Institutes of Health / National Cancer Institute.
 The POE program offers a unique opportunity for students preparing for careers in the biomedical sciences, medicine, dentistry, pharmacy, allied health, and veterinary medicine to gain biomedical and oncology research experience.
 The POE program provides a short-term training experience (internship) in either laboratory research or clinical research.
 A primary goal of the program is to encourage students to pursue a career in cancer research, either as a laboratory-based scientist or a physician scientist.
 Thus, qualified students with an interest in cancer research are particularly encouraged to apply.
 POE students must have an undergraduate GPA of at least a 3.4/4.0 in math and science (biology, chemistry, physics) and at least a 3.4 overall.
 Qualified students may generally apply after September 1, but the final deadline for receipt of all POE application materials is usually February 1.